AbhinavS96/Pinterest-media-downloader/README.md

-This is a simple extension that extends Pinterest's feature set by allowing the user to download images and videos.
-It allows you to view the image in full size in a new tab or to download it directly to your device.
+This is a chrome extension that extends Pinterest's feature set by allowing the user to download images and videos.